-Traveling solo is hard for a few reasons – You have to figure out everything for yourself, there’s times you get lonely (even if you like being with yourself as much as I do), and you can’t try as much of the local cuisine off of someone else’s plate.
+Traveling solo is hard for a few reasons – You have to figure out everything for yourself, there are times you get lonely (even if you like being with yourself as much as I do), and you can’t try as much of the local cuisine off of someone else’s plate.
 Which is why, because I only had three days in Kuala Lumpur, I took a food tour with Food Tour Malaysia.
 Food tours are one of my favorite things to do while traveling, because you are provided Erin-sized samples of many varieties of food, along with the story and history of the country, if you’re on a good one.
 (Here’s one in Portugal, one in Chicago, and one on the Lower East Side of Manhattan, if interested.)

 I chose Food Tour Malaysia’s “Off the Eaten Track” tour mostly because it was offered at night.
 I knew I’d feel comfortable walking around during the day by myself, but I didn’t know if I’d be going out until the wee hours of the night in Kuala Lumpur – the tour would get me out there at least once.